Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 <img src="../../Images/Screenshot-GetById-Selection.png" width="400">

-- Press `Enter`, GitHub Copilot will automatically suggest the `[Fact]` attributes.
+- Press `Enter`, GitHub Copilot will automatically suggest the `[Test]` attributes.

 - The problem is that the generated test methods do not match with the style of the existing test methods in the `PlanesControllerTests.cs` file.
-Copilot might suggest you use '[TestClass]' and '[TestMethod]' attributes, which are not used in xUnit.

 -  Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `: